Royal and Parliamentary Titles Act 1927: Background to the act

-Provisions of the act
+Provisions

 The act contained three substantive provisions.

 Firstly, the King was authorised to issue a royal proclamation within six months of the act's passing, authorising him to alter the royal style and titles.
 Following the precedent set by similar legislation in the past, the act did not itself set out the form of the new style and titles that were to be adopted.

 Secondly, the act formally renamed the parliament sitting at Westminster from "Parliament of the United Kingdom of Great Britain and Ireland" to "Parliament of the United Kingdom of Great Britain and Northern Ireland".

 Finally, the act established that the term "United Kingdom", when used in "every Act [of Parliament] passed and public document issued after the passing of this Act", would mean Great Britain and Northern Ireland (unless the context required otherwise).

-A royal proclamation was subsequently issued under the terms of the act on 13 May 1927.
+A royal proclamation was subsequently issued under the terms of the act on 13 May 1927 in the London Gazette.
 The proclamation followed the recommendation of the Imperial Conference by altering the Latin and English forms of the existing royal style and titles, the former by replacing "Britanniarum" with "Magnae Britanniae, Hiberniae", and the latter by replacing "the United Kingdom of Great Britain and Ireland and of" with "Great Britain, Ireland and".

 The Great Seal of the Realm and Great Seal of Scotland were replaced to update the change of royal style.
 The new designs by Percy Metcalfe were delivered at a Privy Council meeting on 27 October 1930.

 Subsequent developments

 Over the next quarter of the century the relationship between the various members of the Commonwealth continued to evolve.
-In particular, the outcome of the 1930 Imperial Conference (and the resultant Statute of Westminster 1931), the formal declaration by the Irish state of its republican status and its consequent secession, as the Republic of Ireland, from the Commonwealth, and the request by India that it remain a member of the Commonwealth despite adopting a republican constitution, all altered both the nature and composition of the Commonwealth.
+In particular, the outcome of the 1930 Imperial Conference and the resultant Statute of Westminster 1931 (22 & 23 Geo.
+5. c.
+4), the formal declaration by the Irish state of its republican status and its consequent secession, as the Republic of Ireland, from the Commonwealth, and the request by India that it remain a member of the Commonwealth despite adopting a republican constitution, all altered both the nature and composition of the Commonwealth.

 The royal style and titles were altered in 1948, to reflect the independence of India the previous year by omitting the title "Emperor of India".
 However, the accession of a new monarch (Elizabeth II) in 1952 was taken as an opportunity to completely alter both the form of the style and titles, and the manner in which they would be legislated for; henceforth, each Commonwealth realm would pass its own legislation establishing its own version of the style and titles.
-The resulting legislation for the United Kingdom and its dependencies was the Royal Titles Act 1953.
+The resulting legislation for the United Kingdom and its dependencies was the Royal Titles Act 1953 (1 & 2 Eliz.
+2. c.
+9).
 The reference to "Ireland" in the royal style and title was not changed to "Northern Ireland" until May 1953.